jcolemang/csse374-project/README.md

 - Decorators

-  If you extend something and have an instance of the something then you have decorated the something
+  If you extend A and has an instance of A then you have decorated A

 - Adapter